radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 Referential integrity is not enabled by default.
 To enable and configure it, following the steps below.

 1. On the Control Panel > Setup > Directory Namespace > Namespace Design, select the RadiantOne Directory below the Root Naming Contexts.
-1. On the right side, click the SPECIAL ATTRIBUTES tab and locate the Referential Integrity section (expand it if it is collapsed).
+1. On the right, click the SPECIAL ATTRIBUTES tab and locate the Referential Integrity section (expand it if it is collapsed).
 1. Click **+REFERENTIAL INTEGRITY**.
 1. In the Users Location section, select or enter the Base DN location containing the possible members associated with the groups you define in the next step.
-The users must be in a RadiantOne Directory store or persistent cache.
+The users must be located somewhere at or below the root naming context where you are configuring this setting.
 If a user is moved or deleted from this location, all groups referencing this user entry are updated accordingly (the value is updated or deleted).
 Click **SELECT**.
 1. Click **+NEW** in the Groups Location.
 1. Enter or browse to the Groups Location.
 1. Click the ![Checkmark](Media/checkmark.jpg) inline with the groups location.
 Add more groups locations if needed.